Rockford Art Museum | (815) 968-2787

 No matter its moniker—Rockford Sketch Club (1887), Arts and Crafts Society, Art Association (1913), Art Guild, Art League, Art Club, Burpee Art Gallery (1936), Burpee Art Museum, and Rockford Art Museum (1986) among them—its goals have been to attract memberships in order to acquire and sustain a permanent collection within a permanent gallery space of its own, for the educational and cultural expansion of its community.
 This group of men and women has always had the mission of making life in Rockford better.

-A non-profit, public museum, RAM is supported by memberships, individual and corporate contributions, and partially supported by a grant from the Illinois Arts Council Agency and by the Armer Ahlstrand Charitable Foundation.
+A nonprofit, public art museum, RAM is supported by memberships, individual and corporate contributions, and partially supported by a grant from the Illinois Arts Council Agency.
 Proceeds from Women's Art Board, Greenwich Village Art Fair, RAM's Pop-Up Restaurant Series, Art in Bloom, Fashion in Bloom, the Rockford Art Museum Store, and more provide additional support.

 All text and images published on the Rockford Art Museum website are for personal and/or educational use only.
 Neither text nor images published herein are for use in the public domain unless already established as such.
 Any commercial use or publication is strictly prohibited.
 Reproduction, redistribution or exploitation, for personal or corporate gain, is strictly prohibited.
 Images of artworks and archival material on the RAM website are copyright Rockford Art Museum unless otherwise noted.
 Artworks are copyright respective artist or representative per applicable national and international laws.
 RAM strives to respect copyright in a manner consistent with its nonprofit educational mission.